 - The soil in your garden is naturally sandy and drains very quickly

-During the hottest and driest weeks of summer you will need to water your rose twice, if not three times per week.
+During the hottest and driest weeks of summer, you will need to water your rose twice, if not three times per week.
 Drooping leaves and stems are usually the first sign of stress from drought in which case you should water the rose immediately.

-If you have naturally sandy soil that is quick draining in your garden or perhaps the rose is in a more windy exposed area then you will need to water the rose twice per week each time with a long soak.
+If you have naturally sandy soil that is quickly draining in your garden or perhaps the rose is in a more windy exposed area then you will need to water the rose twice per week each time with a long soak.